lucproglangcourse/scalamu/README.markdown

 # Scalak

-Small extensions to [scalaz](http://github.com/scalaz/scalaz) and examples for teaching the software engineering benefits of defining algebraic data types as F-algebras.
+Small extensions to [scalaz](http://github.com/scalaz/scalaz) and examples for exploring and teaching the software engineering benefits of defining algebraic data types as intial F-algebras.

 # Getting Scalak